 USERNAMEis your GitHub username, on a branch called

-- Record a screencast not to exceed 5 minutes in length, in which you demonstrate your project’s functionality.
+- Record a screencast not to exceed 5 minutes in length (and not uploaded more than one month prior to your submission of this project), in which you demonstrate your project’s functionality.
 Be certain that every requirement of the specification, above, is demonstrated in your video.
 There’s no need to show your code in this video, just your application in action; we’ll review your code on GitHub.
 Upload that video to YouTube (as unlisted or public, but not private) or somewhere else.

 - Submit this form.

 You can then go to https://cs50.me/cs50w to view your current progress!